 Session Room - Arianne Braithwaite Lehn, Associate Pastor

 An exploration of the spiritual depth and themes of select poets: Mary Oliver and Wendell Berry (5/3); Christian Wiman (5/10); and other poets (5/17).

 Winter 3B Fitness classes meet on Mondays, Wednesdays, and Fridays through March 20 from 1:30-2:30pm in McKay Hall.
 (No class on January 19).
 The exercise class is led by Rev. William R. Hayworth.

 We meet weekly on Thursday mornings 9:30-10:30am in the Session Room.
 This year’s study is Reconciling Paul: A Contemporary Study of 2 Corininthians from the 2014-2015 Horizon’s Bible Study.
 The classes will be led by Taff Silliman, Sally Swihart, and Luci Foltz.
 It does not matter how much/little you know about Scripture.
 This is an opportunity to grow, question, wrestle, and learn together.
 We welcome all perspectives!
 Women of all ages are encouraged to attend.
 Nursery care is available.

 Members meet in Zip-Code clusters for restaurant meals and fellowship.
 Watch the bulletin announcements for dates and times of this popular activity.

 All Women interested in enhancing their faith through reading and discussion are invited to attend Table Talk.
-Table Talk I meets from 10:00-11:30am and Table Talk II from 2:30-4:00pm, both in Room 306, on Wednesdays, beginning September 11.
+Table Talk I meets in the Session Room at 10:00am on Wednesdays.
+Table Talk II meets Wednesdays at 2:30pm in Room 306.
 For more information please contact Jean Linville, 486-4181 or firstname.lastname@example.org.